theforeman/foreman_bootdisk/README.md

 * Kickstart (EL/Fedora) OSes, use "Kickstart default iPXE"
 * Preseed (Debian/Ubuntu) OSes, use "Preseed default iPXE"

+Standard templates for the kickstart/preseed and optionally finish script still need to be associated, as bootdisk only handles bootstrapping.

+* EL clones or Fedora should use "Kickstart default" as the "provision" template
+* RHEL should use "Kickstart RHEL default" as the "provision "template
+* Preseed (Debian/Ubuntu) OSes, use "Preseed default" as the "provision" template and "Preseed default finish" as the "finish" template

-Lastly, the OS provision template (i.e. kickstart/preseed) should provide the static IP details required to configure the OS.
-For a kickstart file, the following configuration will do this:
+If you're not using Foreman's default kickstart or preseed provisioning templates, then ensure your versions provide the static IP details required to configure the OS.
+For a kickstart file, the following configuration will do
+this:

     network --bootproto <%= @static ? "static" : "dhcp" %> --hostname <%= @host %> <%= "--ip=#{@host.ip} --netmask=#{@host.subnet.mask} --gateway=#{@host.subnet.gateway} --nameserver=#{@host.subnet.dns_primary},#{@host.subnet.dns_secondary}" if @static %>

 Foreman's default kickstart and preseed files are ready to use.

+#### Customising boot disk templates

+The templates used on the boot disks themselves are read-only so they can be updated in new versions of the plugin.
+To customise, copy the contents to a new template and set the name in Administer>Settings>Bootdisk.

+* `bootdisk_host_template` is the name of the per-host boot disk template
+* `bootdisk_generic_host_template` is the name of the generic boot disk template

+These templates are baked into the downloaded ISO files and generally don't need to be modified.

+### Settings

+Some advanced settings are available under Administer>Settings>Bootdisk in the Foreman UI.

+* `bootdisk_ipxe_dir` points to the directory containing ipxe.lkrn
+* `bootdisk_syslinux_dir` points to the directory containing syslinux images
+* `bootdisk_host_template` is the name of the per-host boot disk template
+* `bootdisk_generic_host_template` is the name of the generic boot disk template
+* `bootdisk_mkiso_command` is the name of genisoimage/mkisofs on your OS

 ## Available images